 While start ups and agencies are known for being laidback workplaces, there’s such a thing as being too casual when it comes to communicating.
 Doing some research on who you’re targeting with your emails is always a good idea, but how you use that information can make or break your chances of success.

 Tone is important, as well.
 You don’t want to sound like a robot when you communicate via email, so infusing your personality in your writing is A-OK.
 But it’s probably best to hold off on the use of internet slang, GIFs, and the like until you’ve developed a solid working relationship.
 When in doubt, err on the side of being straightforward.

 Again, heeding this advice with your team as well is wise.
 While you’re undoubtedly on friendlier terms with those you work with day in and day out, it’s best to save the emojis, abbreviations and other super-casual communication for those you’re closest with.

 3. Not speaking confidently.

-Public speaking is a key component of a career in PR, and not just when it comes to client presentations or new business pitches.
-Being able to communicate confidently and articulately applies to working with the media, too.
-While most pitching happens via email these days, phone calls and in-person meetings still play a role in the PR/journalist ecosystem.
-Reporters are short on time, so stumbling over your words, using fillers like “um” and “you know,” or freezing up entirely will diminish your professionalism — and will likely mean you’ll hear a dial tone pretty quickly.
+Public speaking is a key component of any career, and not just when it comes to client presentations or new business pitches.
+Being able to communicate confidently and articulately applies to working well in all scenarios.
+Stumbling over your words, using fillers like “um” and “you know,” or freezing up entirely will diminish your professionalism — and will likely mean you’ll hear a dial tone pretty quickly.